Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Numerical tests of the phase diagram

-\subsection{Rheology transition across $\dot{x}_c(T)$}
+\subsection{Rheology transition across $\xdotc(T)$}

 For strain rates above the avalanche-overlap threshold, the Herschel-Bulkley law $\dot{\gamma} \sim (\langle \Sigma \rangle - \Sigma_c(T))^n$ is a reasonable fit to our data (cf. Fig.~\ref{fig:herschel_bulkley}).
-We observe that at high strain-rates (above $\tau\dot{x}_c\sim T^{1/\alpha}$), stress becomes independent of temperature.
-However simulations above a certain temperature show a decrease in the fitted flow stress and in the rheological exponent $n$.
-At still higher temperatures ($T>1$) the rheological exponent tends to $n=1$ as would be expected for a simple fluid.
+We observe that at high strain-rates \dkdel{($\dot{x} > \xdotc(T)$)}, \dkrep{stress tends towards the athermal value}{stress becomes independent of temperature}.
+However simulations above a certain temperature show a decrease in the fitted flow stress and in the rheological exponent $n$ (Fig.~\ref{fig:herschel_bulkley}).
+At still higher temperatures ($T>1$) the rheological exponent tends to $n=1$ as would be expected for a Newtonian fluid.
+In general, there are minimal system size effects in $\langle \Sigma \rangle$.

 That the rheological exponent changes with $n$ should not surprise experimentalists, where temperature-dependent viscosity effects have been seen to alter the rheological exponent~\cite{caggioni_variations_2020}.
-However, since the exponent $1/n = \beta$ has been proposed to scale as $\beta = 1 + z/(d-d_f)$ \cite{lin_microscopic_2018}, naively this would suggest that the avalanche critical exponents would continuously vary with temperature.
+However, since the exponent $1/n = \beta$ has been proposed to scale as $\beta = 1 + z/(d-d_f)$ (relating the flow exponent $\beta$ to the dynamical exponent $z$ and fractal dimension $d_f$) \cite{lin_microscopic_2018}.
+Naively this would suggest that the avalanche critical exponents would continuously vary with temperature.
 However, as we show below, this effect can be simply understood as fitting through two exponents operating in different regimes.